anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 A given host (compute node) can only support a single CPU Allocation Ratio.
-Thus, to support the B1 and B4 Basic profile extensions (Section 4.2.2.5) with CPU Allocation Ratios of 1.0 and 4.0 we will need to create 2 different host profiles and separate host aggregates for each of the host profiles.
+Thus, to support the B1 and B4 Basic profile extensions (Section :ref:`ref_arch/openstack/chapters/chapter04:compute nodes`) with CPU Allocation Ratios of 1.0 and 4.0 we will need to create 2 different host profiles and separate host aggregates for each of the host profiles.
 The CPU Allocation Ratio is set in the hypervisor on the host.